 Combat this by opting to stay self-catered and preparing some of your own meals.
 When you drop by the supermarket to buy food for cooking, stock up on a few snacks like cereal bars and bottles of water so that you minimise the amount you pay on these things while you are out exploring.

-Shopping at the local laikes is a great cultural experience as well as a money saving opportunity.
+Shopping at the local markets is a great cultural experience as well as a money-saving opportunity.
 Check with your accommodation host as to where your nearest market is and when it is held.

 Renting a car in Greece is a great way to get around.
 That said, while car rentals provide a lot more freedom and flexibility than exploring by public transport, they can also be fairly pricey.
-On some of the Greek islands, mopeds, bicycles and ATVs are widely available and are much cheaper than
+On some of the Greek islands, mopeds, bicycles, and ATVs are widely available and are much cheaper than car rentals.

 If you are travelling to Greece on a budget, every little helps, and opting to pay in cash instead of by card does make a difference.
 Depending on your bank, you may find that you are charged as much as $3 in “foreign transaction fees” every time you charge something to your card.
 This is on top of the conversions.

 Greece is very much a cash-based society anyway.
 Unofficially, you may also be able to negotiate the prices on things more if you pay by cash.

 If I told you that you could spend several days in Athens and spend nothing on sightseeing, would you believe me?
 On certain days and public holidays, major city attractions like the Acropolis and various historical museums are completely free.
 There are also numerous companies in Athens and other Greek towns/cities that offer free (tip-based) walking tours.

 Eat Street Food

 Street food is a huge part of Greek food culture and an excellent way to save money while travelling to Greece on a budget.
 A pitta gyro or souvlaki can be found for $2-3 in most takeout places and the portions are pretty generous and filling.